 We have set up a series of subgroups and some of our most important work is looking at how to improve the patient pathway.
-In particular, members are working with colleagues from London Ambulance Service to improve the pathways for problems and those nearing the end of their life.
+In particular, members are working with colleagues from London Ambulance Service to improve the pathways for patients with mental health problems and those nearing the end of their life.